Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_05_host_sw/README.md

 * `host/main_animate.cpp` - Host application that runs the design for multiple iterations and saves position data to a file to post-process and create an `animation.gif` later.

 ## NBodySimulator API
 The NBodySimulator API is a C++ implementation of an N-Body Simulator which runs on the native A72 processor.
-It also writes the position data to an `animation_data.txt` file which you will post-process later to create an `animation.gif`.
+It also writes the position data to an `animation_data.txt` file, which you post-process later to create an `animation.gif`.

 ## Logger API
-The Logger API is used to save logging messages from the host applications to the `run.log` file.
-The host application can set the log level of which messages are written to the `run.log` and which messages are shown on the console during execution.
-By default, the log level is set to `LMESSAGE`, meaning all messages will be written to `run.log`.
-The cout log level is set to `LINFO`, meaning any messages set to `LINFO` will be also displayed on the output console during execution.
+The Logger API saves logging messages from the host applications to the `run.log` file.
+The host application can set the log level of which messages are written to the `run.log` and which messages display on the console during execution.
+By default, the log level is `LMESSAGE`.
+This setting writes all messages to `run.log`.
+The cout log level is set to `LINFO`, meaning any messages set to `LINFO` also display on the output console during execution.

 ### Log Levels: